Applications Need Software Integrity. Agents Need Context Integrity.

 We’re developing Context Integrity infrastructure for A2A and MCP—message-level security for the knowledge layer agents reason over.

-If you’re building agent systems that cross trust boundaries, we should talk.
+If you’re building agent systems that cross trust boundaries, get in touch.

 Footnotes

-1. All Gartner quotes sourced from “Emerging Tech: AI Vendor Race: MCP Servers Will Fuel the Next AI Revenue Surge — ‘Context as a Service,’” Gartner Research, 19 February 2026.
-Gartner clients can access the report here.
+1. Gartner, “Emerging Tech: AI Vendor Race: MCP Servers Will Fuel the Next AI Revenue Surge — ‘Context as a Service,’” 19 February 2026.